krakenjs/nemo/README.md

 ## Reporting

-Recommended reporters are `mochawesome` or `xunit`.
-If you use either of these, `nemo` will generate timestamped directories for each run.
+If you use either of the built-in reporters (`xunit` or `mochawesome`), `nemo` will generate timestamped directories for each run.
 The reports will be further separated based on the parallel options.
 E.g.

 ![50%](static/report-output.png)